opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 `ssh -i <Key-pair_filename> ubuntu@<Jenkins_Master_public_ip>`

-Use the `Public IP address` to access the Jenkins server UI from your browser on port `8080`.
+Use the `Public IP address` to access the Jenkins server initial setup UI from your browser on port `8080`.

 `<server_public_ip>:8080`